prettier/prettier/docs/plugins.md

 Printers convert ASTs into a Prettier intermediate representation, also known as a Doc.

 The key must match the `astFormat` that the parser produces.
 The value contains an object with a `print` function.
-All other attributes (`embed`, `preprocess`, etc.) are optional.
+All other properties (`embed`, `preprocess`, etc.) are optional.

 ```js
 export const printers = {